Sammidysam/mla13/README.md

 # How to Install #

-## Manually ##

-If you want to install the package manually (because you want to or you have not a mac) then just download the `.sty` file and place it in the texmf folder for use with all of your LaTeX file needs.
+Download the `.sty` file and place it in the texmf folder for use with all of your LaTeX file needs.
 If you just want to use it on one project, just place it in your project folder for local access.

+An automatic installation script for Fedora Linux will be coming soon.

 # How to Use #